Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Methodology

 \subsection{Data and Training}

 We trained FLRONet using the CFDBench cylinder dataset \cite{CFDBench}.
-The dataset contains numerical simulations of fluid flow around a cylindrical obstacle (Fig. \ref{fig:geo}).
-The examined domain has the physical size of $0.14 \times 0.24 (m)$, which is tessellated into a $140 \times 240$ (pixels) grid.
-There are 50 simulation cases in the dataset, each having a unique inlet velocity increasing incrementally from 0.1 m/s to 5.0 m/s.
-For each simulation case, the total 1-second simulation time is recorded using 1,000 snapshots with the time interval between snapshots being 0.001 (s).
-For each case, 32 sensors are randomly distributed across the domain to record velocity magnitudes at 32 different locations, providing sparse observations that FLRONet uses as input.
-Fig. \ref{fig:geo} illustrates the dimensions of the examined domain and the sensor layout.
+The dataset contains numerical simulations of fluid flow around a circular cylinder (Fig. \ref{fig:4}).
+The examined domain has a physical size of $0.14\text{m} \times 0.24\text{m}$ and is tessellated in a grid of $140 \times 240$ pixels.
+There are 50 simulation cases in the dataset, each having a unique inlet velocity increasing incrementally from $0.1$ m/s to $5.0$ m/s.
+For each simulation case, the total duration is $1$ second, recorded over 1000 snapshots with a time interval of $0.001$ seconds between them.
+We randomly sample 32 locations across the domain to collect the velocity field, mimicking sparse sensor values that FLRONet uses as input.
+Fig. \ref{fig:4} depicts the geometry of the domain.

-To construct the training data, we create observation windows containing five snapshots of sensor data, with the time interval between two snapshots being 0.005 (s), resulting in a 0.02-second window.
-With this setup, 980 observation windows per case were generated.
-Within each window, we randomly select a single snapshot to record the velocity field at that time point, which serves as the ground truth for FLRONet’s predictions.
-To evaluate generalization, we randomly sampled the 50 simulation cases into two exclusive sets: 45 cases for training and five cases for testing.
-The training set includes all cases of inlet velocity, except for those specifically reserved for the test set.
-The test set consists of cases with inlet velocities of 3.5, 3.9, 4.2, 4.6, and 5.0 m/s.
-FLRONet was trained end-to-end using the Adam optimizer with a learning rate of $10^{-3}$, allowing the model to effectively learn the complex mappings from sparse sensor data to the full flow field.
+To construct the training data, we created observation windows containing five snapshots for the sensor data, with the time interval between two snapshots being 0.005 seconds, resulting in a window of 0.02 seconds.
+With this setup, 980 observation windows were generated for a single simulation case.
+Within each window, we randomly selected a single snapshot to record the complete velocity field, which served as the ground truth.
+To assess generalization, we randomly split 50 simulation cases into 45 cases for training and 5 cases for testing.
+The training set includes all inlet velocities except those reserved for testing, which are $3.5$m/s, $3.9$m/s, $4.2$m/s, $4.6$m/s, and $5.0$m/s.